ggfcsimoes1/Maze-Solver/README.md

 # Maze-Solver
-A small maze solver using a simple algorithm for the introductory programming class.
+A small maze solver using a simple algorithm for an introductory programming class.